ARM-software/ebbr/source/chapter2-uefi.rst

 AArch64 Exception Levels
 ------------------------

-On AArch64 UEFI shall execute as 64-bit code at either EL1 or EL2, as defined in :UEFI:`2.3.6`, depending on whether or not virtualization is available at OS load time.
+On AArch64 UEFI shall execute as 64-bit code at either EL1 or EL2 [#ELNote]_,
+depending on whether or not virtualization is available at OS load time.

+.. [#ELNote] As defined in :UEFI:`2.3.6`.

 UEFI Boot at EL2
 ^^^^^^^^^^^^^^^^